Human services professionals

 - Some organizations have "silent" communication signals that allow employees to share victories or challenges through hand movements to other employees.
 This does not slow down or interrupt the flow of work, but encourages communication throughout the day.

-- Provide adjustable keyboard placement and ensure that chair and table are appropriate and ergonomically adjusted to the worker's needs both from a comfort and productivity perspective.
+- Provide adjustable keyboard placement and ensure that chairs and desks or tables are appropriate and ergonomically adjusted to the worker's needs both from a comfort and productivity perspective.